rockstor/rockstor-doc/faq.rst

 What Linux flavor is rockstor based on?
 ---------------------------------------

 Rockstor 3.x is based on `CentOS 7 <http://www.centos.org/>`_.
-We rebrand CentOS, add Rockstor software in the form of additional rpms and change the installer to make it a bit more straight forward and specific.
+We rebrand CentOS, add Rockstor software in the form of additional rpms and change the installer to make it a bit more straightforward and specific.

 What Filesystems are supported by Rockstor?
 -------------------------------------------

 BTRFS all the way!
 Though there's a lot more to Rockstor than the filesystem, at the core Rockstor productizes neat features of the BTRFS.

 How do I prevent data loss with Rockstor?